Assessment of change through monitoring data analysis

 Before reading this page, you should read:

 Spatial or temporal components are often associated with data collection — especially in water quality monitoring studies.
-This is driven by the
+This is driven by the monitoring program objectives.

 The larger the study region, the greater the chance that spatial dependence could occur at multiple spatial resolutions.
 Likewise, the longer the study, the greater the chance that temporal dependence may exhibit multiple temporal resolutions.
 These attributes are critical to be aware of, explore and factor into an analysis so you can make valid inferences.